Aishwarya3011/STATS-221---Monero-Price-TSA/README.md

 # STATS-221---Monero-Price-TSA
 This repository contains the python notebook and R files for STATS 221 - Monero Price TSA

 The analysis is summarized here.
-Figure references are from the report.
+Figure references are as per the report.

 1 Stationarity